Bus rolls near Rotorua, five helicopters, three ambulances responding

-Five helicopters and three ambulances have been sent to the scene of a serious crash on State Highway 5 at Ngatira, near Rotorua, where a bus has rolled.
+A bus has rolled on State Highway 5 at Ngatira, near Rotorua, with reports of passengers being trapped and "people everywhere" at the scene.

-A police spokeswoman said emergency services were on their way to the crash on State Highway 5 between Waiohutu and Galaxy Rds.
+Five helicopters and three ambulances have been sent to the crash scene between Waiohotu and Galaxy Rds.

+A police officer told reporters at the scene "It is a major crash, we've got people everywhere, you can't come any closer at the moment."

-The road is closed, and diversions are in place.
+The road is closed and diversions are in place.

 St John ambulance confirmed it had been notified of the crash at 11.19am.